February 4, 2019 / Leave a comment

 Lull them into a sense of security.

-Again I’m caricaturing, but I think schools need external scrutiny.
+No, no. I’m caricaturing.
 I believe in external scrutiny.
 It’s really healthy.
+I think all schools need external scrutiny.
 And the more transparent that is, and the more supportive it is, the better.
-But what we’ve got is systems; the part of the target culture encourages gaming and skews behaviour.
-And sets quite appalling behavioural example or models for young people.
+But what we seem to have arrived at is a target culture whose unintended behavioural consequence encourages teaching-to-the-test, ‘off-rolling’ and the gaming of data.
+This sets a quite appalling moral example or behavioural models for young people.

 Again, one of our propositions is that the purpose of learning isn’t separable from that of living your life.
-And when those two paths diverge it’s the most disadvantaged, the most vulnerable people in our society are the first to get lost.
-The pedagogical ethos around creative thinking, not as a subject silo but as something that you do, whatever, and creating enquiry led practice-based learning, rethinking the curriculum terms of reference.
-These are exercises that I think we should be investing in.
+And when those two paths diverge it’s the most disadvantaged, the most vulnerable people in our society are the first to lose out.
+Our pedagogical ethos aims to develop creative thinking not as a subject silo, as something you do on a Tuesday afternoon, but as a mode of inquiry, and as inquiry-led, practice-based learning in all fields of human understanding,

 You said that you would get rid of Outstanding.
 What’s particularly obnoxious about Outstanding do you think?

-There’s another view that 80% of jobs in the creative industries are resilient to automation, and you can’t say that about a great deal of other professions that are white collar professions.
+A world in which 87% of jobs in the creative industries are viewed as resilient to future automation, and you can’t say that about a great deal of other professions, increasingly white collar professions.

 In your experience of being around the arts and creative education for a number of years, if you were to set out some of the ingredients for creating a space in which people can be as imaginative as possible, as creative as possible, what would those ingredients be?

 The studio is a really interesting paradigm.
 Because it’s a social space.
-Because, if you like, the social dimension of learning, or the social nature of all learning, is very apparent in a studio.
-Because it’s not serried ranks of people all accepting instruction from the front.
+Because the social dimension of learning, or the social nature of all learning, is very apparent in a studio.
+No serried ranks of people all taking instruction from the front.

 Or a lofty garret.

 Yes.
-It’s a work space.
+The studio is a workplace.
 And people thinking through making.
-What I’m not suggesting is we throw the whole thing out of the window and start again.
+I’m not suggesting we throw the whole thing out of the window and start again.
 But I do think we should be asking why we do things in certain ways.
-We should be questioning the effectiveness of the current assessment culture and asking just who exactly is it serving?
+Questioning the effectiveness of the current assessment culture and asking just who exactly is it serving?
 Whose purposes?
 Who is gaining from this?

 When Ofsted came to the first post-opening inspection in the second year of operation of the school, they were with us for two days.
 And we only had at that point reception year 1, 2, 3, and 7.
 No year 6, no year 8.
 And we said, “If you want to see the year 7s, you have to do it today because tonight they walk to the ferry port which is about 150 yards away, they take the night boat to Roscoff.

 So one of the thematics that I talk about a lot, but we work with, is the horizon.
 That again is the inside/outside dialectic.
-It’s about if there are children in your school who were born 800m from the sea and have never been to the sea, you realise the question is as to where your horizon is, is the most important question in their lives in a way.
+If there are children in your school who were born 800m from the sea and have never been to the sea, you realise that the question as to where your horizon lies is possibly the most important question in their lives.

 That’s all of my questions I had.
 Just whether you had any last thoughts on imagination that you’ve’ been thinking, “I hope he asks me that.
 I’ve got this thing to share” but I haven’t asked you the right question.

-Chinese artist Ai Weiwei wrote, in a little book he published about the same time that we were thinking about the school, that “creativity is part of human nature.
-It can only be untaught”.
-And I think we do a good job of that.
-I think what he’s saying is that education systems grind creativity out of learners through prescription and proscription in terms of I guess effectively the assessment process.
+The Chinese artist Ai Weiwei wrote, in a little book he published about the same time that we were thinking about the school, that “Creativity is part of human nature, it can only be untaught.”
+What he’s saying is that education systems grind creativity out of learners through prescription and proscription in the service, I guess, of the assessment process.

-There’s a little film by Michael Moore on Finnish schools, schools in Finland, which is a Michael Moore film but there’s one point where he asks this group of teenagers who’d been on an exchange to the States and done a school swap, he said, “What was the thing that you found most interesting about that, or difficult?”
-Paraphrasing here, but they said multiple choice questions.
-He said, “Yes, but how do you know what the answer is if it’s not one of the four?”
+There’s a little film by Michael Moore on Finnish schools (not finishing schools!).
+It’s very much a Michael Moore film but there’s one point where he asks this group of teenagers who’d been on an exchange to the States what was the thing they had found most interesting about or difficult there.
+They said ‘multiple choice questions’, to Moore’s stagey incredulity that it were possible to identify an answer that was not one of the four multiple-choices.